-Summer is the season of sprinklers, swimming pools and cookouts!
+Summer is the season of sprinklers, swimming pools, and cookouts!
 People everywhere are firing up the grill and planning the next few months of backyard fun with their friends and neighbors.
-Your dog shouldn’t miss out on the fun but keeping him safe during cookouts is key to a successful summer!
-Here are some tips if your dog:
+Your dog shouldn’t miss out on the fun, but keeping them safe during cookouts is key to a successful summer!

-…Begs for Food
+Begging for Food

 Some common cookout foods that can make a dog sick include: